Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 Lightstreamer Stock-List Demo Adapter
 =====================================

-This project include the implementation of the Data Adapter in Java implementing the functionalities required by Lightstreamer Stock-List demos.
+This project include a Java implementation of the Data Adapter interface implementing the functionalities required by Lightstreamer Stock-List demos.

 Java Data Adapter and MetaData Adapter
 --------------------------------------